pietern/goestools/docs/guides/minimal_receiver.rst

 .. note::

-   The Raspberry Pi 2 v1.1 works, but it doesn't leave much margin on the processing power.
-You can only use it in combination with an RTL-SDR.
-If you want to use it with an Airspy, the receiver will drop packets due to its higher sampling rate of 3M samples/sec.
+   While the Raspberry Pi 2 v1.1 is adequate for HRIT demodulation and decoding, it doesn't leave much margin on the processing power.
+In a screenshot below you can see the demodulator use 96% of a single CPU core.

+   The RTL-SDR can be configured to use a low enough sample rate to still work with the Pi 2.
+If you want to use an Airspy Mini instead (which has a minimum sample rate of 3M samples/sec), you'll have to use a Raspberry Pi 2 v1.2 or the Raspberry Pi 3.

 Software
 --------